 Developmental Domain 3: Language Development, Communication, & Literacy

 Children demonstrate the ability to comprehend both verbal and nonverbal communication.

 - Strategies for interaction (16-24 months): Use gestures while asking the child to complete actions

 - Action: The teacher pointed to the lever that made the small bear jump and encouraged the children to try it themselves.

 Developmental Domain 4: Cognitive Development

 Children demonstrate the ability to use knowledge, previous experiences, and trial and error to make sense of and impact their world.

-- Provide the child with experiences that demonstrate cause and effect
+- Strategies for interaction (16-24 months): Provide the child with experiences that demonstrate cause and effect

 Approaches to Learning

 Persistence, Effort, & Attentiveness